mbahra/AWS_Data_Engineer/README.md

 ![](images/teamStatisticsSchema.PNG)

-To do this I create a new folder into my data lake that I name processed-data/api-football/teams-fixtures-statistics/.
+To do this I create a new folder into my data lake that I name processed-data/api-football/teams-fixtures-statistics/, and I grant the GlueRole and the "super" permission to my awsdataengineerprojectdatabase tables.

 Then I create two ETL jobs with Glue:
 - hometeamstatistics (hometeamstatistics.py)